 The tour commences at our Mildura accommodation at 6pm.
-After meeting Chris Carter for introductions, we enjoy a welcome dinner in the multi award winning Italian restaurant, Stefano’s.
+After meeting Chris Carter for introductions, we enjoy a welcome dinner in Stefano’s, a multi-award-winning Italian restaurant.
 Overnight Mildura (D)

 After a leisurely breakfast we take the short drive to Wentworth where we make a brief stop to see the confluence of the Murray and Darling Rivers.
 On arrival at Lake Mungo, we have a picnic lunch and visit the Information Centre and the shearing shed that once belonged to the original Mungo Station.
 We check into our accommodation mid-afternoon and have time for a short rest.
 This evening we head back into the National Park to witness the sun setting over the Walls of China.
 Overnight Lake Mungo.
 (B, L, D)

 After an early morning walk along the dry western shoreline of the lake we depart for Pooncarie on the Darling River.
-Burke and Wills passed through here on their ill-fated journey to the Gulf of Carpentaria and paddle steamers loaded with bales of wool anchored at the once busy river port.
-We stop for a cold beer and lunch at the Telegraph Hotel before continuing to historic Bindara Station.
-In the evening we enjoy a campfire dinner in the company of station owner Barb.
+Burke and Wills passed through here on their ill-fated journey to the Gulf of Carpentaria.
+We stop for a cold beer and barbecue lunch at the Telegraph Hotel before continuing to historic Bindara Station.
+In the evening we enjoy a campfire dinner with station owner Barb.
 Overnight Bindara Station.
 (B, L, D)

 The majestic red brick homestead and outbuildings on Bindara were built by Joseph Dunne around 1870 from bricks fired on the property using local clay while other materials used in the construction were transported up the river by paddle steamer.
-We explore the outbuildings and old cemetery and take a stroll along the banks of the Darling River where the bushland provides a natural habitat for a wide range of birds including many rare species.
-This area also contains evidence of Aboriginal occupation including stone tools, fireplaces and tree scarred by the removal of bark to build canoes We will have lunch at the Station before driving on to Broken Hill, arriving in the late afternoon.
+We explore the outbuildings and old cemetery and take a stroll along the banks of the Darling River, where the bushland provides a natural habitat for a wide range of birds including many rare species.
+This area also contains evidence of Aboriginal occupation including stone tools, fireplaces and trees scarred by the removal of bark to build canoes We have lunch at the Station before driving on to Broken Hill, where we arrive in late afternoon.
 Overnight Broken Hill.
 (B, L, D)

-This morning we make a 300-kilometre round trip north east of Broken Hill to Mutawintji National Park, dominated by the Bynguano Ranges whose vibrant colour beautifully captures the changing light and provides a backdrop for the famous hand stencil artworks of the local people.
+This morning we make a 300-kilometre round trip northeast of Broken Hill to Mutawintji National Park, dominated by the Bynguano Ranges whose vibrant colour beautifully captures the changing light and provides a backdrop for the famous hand stencil artworks of the local people.
 The ruggedly beautiful park shows evidence of continuous use by Aboriginal people for thousands of years.
-We are guided around Mutawinji by one of the traditional owners and introduced to its history, culture and embark on a walk to view the rock-art.
+We are guided around Mutawintji by one of the traditional owners and introduced to its history, culture and embark on a walk to view the rock-art.
 Overnight Broken Hill.
+(B, L)

-We travel 20 kilometres outside of Broken Hill for a guided tour of the Daydream Mine site, founded in 1881.
-Starting on the surface we see the old township where the miners lived in extremely harsh conditions in the 1880’s and see the historic smelter used by BHP.
-Donning a hat and light as the Cornish miners, some boys as young as eight years old, would have done we descend underground to see how the mine once operated.
-We continue to Silverton and wander through the historic buildings many of which have appeared onscreen in films and television series.
-We may even stop in at the iconic Silverton Hotel where you can have lunch washed down with a cold beer before returning to Broken Hill in the afternoon.
+We travel 20 kilometres outside of Broken Hill for a private guided tour of the Daydream Mine site, founded in 1881.
+Starting on the surface, we visit the old township where the miners lived in extremely harsh conditions in the 1880s and see the historic smelter used by BHP.
+Then we descend underground to see how the mine once operated, donning a hat and light just as the Cornish miners would have done.
+We continue to Silverton and wander through the historic buildings, many of which have appeared onscreen in films and television series.
+At the iconic Silverton Hotel, you can have lunch washed down with a cold beer before we return to Broken Hill in the afternoon.
+Tonight (weather permitting) we’ll enjoy an evening at the Outback Astronomy centre and dinner under a night sky with no light pollution.
 Overnight Broken Hill.
 (B, D)

 The tour concludes after breakfast.
 (B)